- What's the story with coconut oil and sex?

 - Can you use coconut oil as lube?

 - Can you put coconut oil on your vagina?
 Will it cause a yeast infection?

 Sex Science: Is Coconut Oil Good in Bed?

 One of the simplest ways to enhance your sex life is to find — and always keep handy — a lubricant you love.
 However, not all personal lubricants were created equally, and each one comes with benefits and downsides.

-Coconut oil has bedside status for countless women and is a staple ingredient in many natural lubricants (including our CBD & Kava arousal oil).
+Coconut oil has bedside status for countless women and is a staple ingredient in many natural lubricants (including our Sex Oil with CBD).
 But if you’ve been trying to figure out if it’s right for you by reading articles and reviews, you’re likely confused...

 Everyone can agree that coconut oil lube feels blissful, but some people describe it as a perfectly pH-balanced cure-all for your vagina, while others claim it’s a recipe for disaster.
 And nobody can reference actual data to back their claims.

 Whom should you trust?
 To be honest, neither camp has it quite right.

 In this article, you’ll find out what we actually know about using coconut oil in the bedroom — and unlike those other articles, we’ve got links directly to the published scientific research.

 Read on to learn the facts to help you decide if coconut oil should be your new favorite lubricant.
 (Spoiler alert: We think you’re going to love it!)